About the IMA and our remit

 The Withdrawal Agreement means EU citizens and their family members living in the UK at the end of the transition period can stay in the UK.
 EU citizens and their family members need to apply for a new residence status through the EU Settlement Scheme.
 The Withdrawal Agreement provides a “grace period” for applications to be submitted and the deadline must be at least six months after the end of the transition period.
-In the UK, the deadline is 30 June 2021.
+In the UK, the deadline was 30 June 2021.

-The IMA will work to protect the rights of all EU and EEA EFTA citizens in the UK before the Settlement Scheme closes.
 Citizens who do not have settled or pre-settled status after that time will not be covered by the Citizens’ Rights Agreements, apart from in some very limited and exceptional circumstances.

 My written English isn’t very good.
 Can someone help me with writing a complaint in English or can I speak to someone in my native language?

 Citizens can choose to make a complaint with assistance from a representative organisation if they do not feel personally comfortable submitting their complaint in English.

 What if my complaint is about a private company, such as my employer?

 The IMA monitors agreements that the UK has made with the EU and EEA EFTA countries in relation to government or public services.

 Personal details will not be shared without prior consent.